ansys/pymapdl/doc/source/user_guide/cli.rst

             Success: Launched an MAPDL instance (PID=18238) at 127.0.0.1:50054

-This command ``pymapdl start`` aims to replicate the function :func:`ansys.mapdl.core.launcher.launch_mapdl`, hence you can use some of the arguments which this function allows.
+This ``pymapdl start`` command aims to replicate the function :func:`ansys.mapdl.core.launcher.launch_mapdl`.
+Hence, you can use some of the arguments which this function allows.
 For instance, you could specify the working directory: